 In the medical literature, average survival times for people with mesothelioma have ranged between 4 and 18 months, depending on the study.
 But some people live much longer.
 Between 5% and 10% of people with mesothelioma live at least 5 years after being diagnosed.
 These numbers tend to be better for people diagnosed at a younger age.

-Generally speaking, the prognosis will be better for a patient who has tumors that can be surgically removed, as opposed to a patient whose cancer has already spread to other parts of the body.
-Some of the factors that have indicated a better prognosis are:
+Generally speaking, the prognosis is better for a patient who has tumors that can be surgically removed.
+Some of the factors that have indicated a better mesothelioma prognosis are:

 - Little interruption in being able to perform day-to-day activities